 (…existing texts…)

-NOTE 2—A combination of virtual CS and ED-based CCA during the SIFS after the PPDU containing the MU-RTS Trigger frame is used to determine the state of the medium to respond to an MU-RTS Trigger frame (see 26.5.2.5 (UL MU CS mechanism)).(#20540)
+NOTE 2—A combination of virtual CS and ED-based CCA during the SIFS after the PPDU containing the MU-RTS Trigger frame is used to determine the state of the medium (see 26.5.2.5 (UL MU CS mechanism)). (#20540)

 (…existing texts…)

-The Power Management subfield in a CTS frame sent in response to an MU-RTS Trigger frame shall be set to 0.
+The Power Management and More Data subfields in a CTS frame sent in response to an MU-RTS Trigger frame shall be set to 0.(#20548)

-NOTE—The Frame Control field of the CTS frames sent in response to an MU-RTS Trigger frame are set to the same value (as described in Figure 9-26 ((Frame Control field subfield values within Control frames carried in a non-S1G PPDU)) and 9.2.4.1.8 (More Data subfield)). (#20548)
+NOTE—Other subfields of the Frame Control field of the CTS frames sent in response to an MU-RTS Trigger frame are set as described in Figure 9-26 (Frame Control field subfield values within Control frames carried in a non-S1G PPDU). (#20548)

 (…existing texts…)